Best Speakerphones for Remote Work and Conference Calls in 2026

 Pros

-• USB, Bluetooth, and AUX connectivity covers virtually every laptop and room audio setup
+• USB, Bluetooth, and AUX connectivity covers virtually every laptop and room audio configuration

 • Works as a USB speakerphone without Bluetooth pairing — plug in and start talking